masinusa/my-finance/README.md

 - make sure transaction cursor is being updated
   - transaction categorizations are re-written upon updating transactions
 - clean up plaiddb database with nested objects.
 Have `Item` objects with all the related information
+- create a system config instead of various Make commands

 Notes:
 - the explore target simply runs the src/explore script for easily executing code in the container... should maybe just attach to the container to start with or something